 The Great Wolf Lodge has plenty to offer all ages and stages, from an epic water park to the MagiQuest adventures, story times and more.
 But if you’re looking for one more reason why you have to visit this hotel-waterpark near you?
-In October the whole place goes wicked-cute with Howl-O-Ween.
-We stopped by to check it out and here’s what we discovered!
-Scroll down for the spooky deets.
+This summer they’re debuting the first-ever Summer Camp-In for adventures through Labor Day.
+Read on to find out what else is in store for your family this summer.

 1. The Summer Camp-In

 Lobby s'mores, anyone?
 Summer Camp-In, Great Wolf Lodge's summer themed decor and activities are brand new this year.
 Think summer-camp themed crafts like decorating pins and badges or making friendship bracelets, evening s'mores in the lobby, Bingo or trivia for families each night and super cute activities like the Rubber Ducky 500: Kids select and decorate a rubber ducky early in the day, register it in the water park and then watch to see which ducky wins the race down one of the water slides.
 (Plus, kiddos get to keep their ducky for a souvenir.)
 There are organized pool games and parties, and you can even get a summer-camp seasonal rooms.

 Whether it's too hot or too cold, the Great Wolf Lodge's indoor waterpark that is 84 degrees year round.
 Relax in Crooked Creek, a winding lazy river or let the tots splash around the multi-level Fort Mackenzie which recently got upgraded to included smaller-kiddo sized water slides and is surrounded by well-placed tables and lounge chairs for the parents.
 You can also test your balance on the Wolf Rider Wipeout and coax the whole family to take the River Canyon Run, a tube ride with an interactive Splash Cinema.